 Philip O’Donovan is one of our internationally-renowned speakers at FTE, co-founder of Cambridge Silicon Radio

-Phil O’Donovan is a co-founder of Cambridge Silicon Radio, the fabless semiconductor company that created the world’s first single chip Bluetooth device and which became the largest global market supplier of Bluetooth chips.
+Phil O’Donovan is a co-founder of Cambridge Silicon Radio, the fabless semiconductor company that created the world’s first single chip Bluetooth device and which rapidly became the largest global market supplier of Bluetooth chips.

-In the following two years, CSR had gained its 1,500th Bluetooth customer product design win and had shipped a hundred million chips.
-The next year (2006), and just 7 years after foundation, CSR employed one thousand people and had become a £1.5Billion market cap company with $705Million in revenue and $154Million in pre-tax profit.
+In the following year, CSR had gained its 1,500th Bluetooth customer product design win and had shipped a hundred million chips.
+In 2006, and just 7 years after foundation, CSR employed one thousand people and had become a £1.5Billion market cap company with $705Million in revenue and $154Million in pre-tax profit.

-Phil helped grow CSR, as founding Managing Director, from a start-up of nine in 1999 into a highly successful publicly listed company with $705Million in revenue and $154Million in pre-tax profit in 2006 when he left to become an angel investor.
-CSR was acquired by Qualcomm, a US-based fabless semiconductor company, in September 2015 in a deal that valued CSR at $2.5Billion.
-As a technology start-up, CSR is one of the UK’s greatest commercial success stories of the past decade.
+Phil helped grow CSR, as founding Managing Director, from a start-up of 9 in 1999 into a highly successful publicly listed company which became one of the UK’s greatest commercial success stories of the past decade.

 In 2006, Phil left CSR to become an angel investor.
-At Twelve Winds, Phil works with the founders, boards and management of emerging companies as well as Universities wishing to exploit their intellectual property.
-As a Cambridge angel investor, Phil’s focus is on emerging technology-intensive companies, in both England and Ireland, who have the potential to become global market leaders.
+At Twelve Winds, he works with the founders, boards and management of emerging companies as well as Universities wishing to exploit their intellectual property.
+As a Cambridge angel investor, Phil’s focus is on emerging technology-intensive companies, in both Cambridge and Cork, who have the potential to become global market leaders.